Loading

 Jurisdiction Pattern

-1 of 5 battery storage facilities approved in San Diego County post-fire incidents (2023-2025)
+Low approval rate reported for battery storage facilities in San Diego County post-fire incidents (2023-2025) — specific comparable cases not independently verified

 Recent Shifts